UF Law Through the Years

 Student enrollment was 244.

 A course in Air Law was offered for the first time.

-Effective in September the requirement for admission is an academic degree or completion of the requirements for a combined course.
+Effective in September, the requirement for admission was an academic degree or completion of the requirements for a combined course.

 Library holdings reached 11,476.

-Law school summer budget was restored and surplus funds no longer were required to be returned to UF.
+The Law school summer budget was restored, and surplus funds no longer were required to be returned to UF.

-Library expanded into a classroom and renovations were made to improve library space.
+The Library expanded into a classroom, and renovations were made to improve library space.

-Class of 1938 inaugurated a student loan fund.
+The class of 1938 was inaugurated a student loan fund.

 Efforts to secure funding for a library addition were successful.
-Upon completion the building would be 50% larger providing for more library space, additional classrooms, consultation rooms and offices.
+Upon completion, the building would be 50 percent larger providing for more library space, additional classrooms, consultation rooms and offices.